Deferred tax calculation guidelines

 Buildings

 The calculation of deferred tax on building assets depends on whether the entity expects to recover the value of the asset by use or sale.
-The calculation can also differ depending on the date of initial recognition, and the remaining useful life.
+The calculation can also differ depending on the extent to which the initial recognition exception applies.

 For most buildings classified as property, plant and equipment, the entity would be expecting to recover the asset value by use, rather than sale.
 As a result, the deferred tax in relation to these assets should generally be calculated based on the difference between the accounting value of the asset and its tax base.
 The tax base of an asset is the amount that will be deductible for tax purposes.

 Legislation to remove tax depreciation on commercial and industrial buildings was enacted at the end of March 2024.
-Building structure assets will be subject to 0% tax depreciation from the 2024/25 income year onwards, but building fit-out assets will continue to be depreciable.
+Building structure assets are subject to 0% tax depreciation from the 2024/25 income year onwards but building fit-out assets continue to be depreciable.
+As a result of this change, many entities had to recognition additional deferred tax liabilities in their 2024 accounts, as the tax base of their buildings was reduced.

-In the deferred tax calculation, there should be an adjustment to reduce the tax base of pre-May 2010 building structure costs to zero.
-There may also be a similar adjustment to reduce the tax base for post May 2010 buildings, and an offsetting exception adjustment to eliminate some of the deferred tax liability in relation to these assets.
+In the deferred tax calculation, there should be an adjustment to reduce the tax base of building structure assets to zero.
+There may also be an exception adjustment to remove the cost-based accounting value for some of these assets.

 Buildings held for sale and investment property buildings